Small Business Debt Collection

 - File a lawsuit.
 If small claims court is not an option for you, and the amount of money is too great to hand over 50% of it to a collection agency, you may have to file a lawsuit in order to recover the debt.
 There are higher costs associated with this method, however, such as fees for attorneys as well as court costs.

-Get a Free Evaluation of Your Business Debt Needs
+Get Legal Help With Your Business Debt Needs

 If you're trying to collect from late-paying (or non-paying) customers, it can have a serious impact on your ability to do business, while eating up valuable resources and time.
 Make sure you're doing it efficiently and in compliance with the law by speaking with an attorney.
-Get a free evaluation of your legal needs today.
+Don't let unpaid bills sink your business -- talk to a local business attorney today.